top of page

 Dr. Guadalupe Vanderhorst Rodriguez, D.Ac is committed to improving the health and well-being of individuals through a combination of holistic approaches that include ancient Native American Healing methods and Traditional Chinese Medicine.
 This Indigenous Acupuncture combines the ancient wisdom that helps to increase your energy and overall well-being.
 Other services that will enhance your wellness Reiki, life coaching, and nutrition guidance, Kicotan Acupuncture provides a comprehensive range of services aimed at promoting physical, emotional, and spiritual balance.

-Transform Your Life
+Transform Your Health

 Indigenous Acupuncture Treats: